Light Rising in the Darkness

 Like we mentioned before, this is our last meeting together this year.
 What a year it has been.
 Can you remember last Christmas?
 How different was the world way back then?
 I think most people would say this has been the most unique year of their lives, whether they are 85 or 15.

 As we begin our lesson today and continue our study in Isaiah, we might hear echoes of the Christmas story, but in reality, everything is about Jesus.
 Today we are going learn something new about the Sabbath, and God’s idea of what our relationship with Him consists of.
-This year some old words have gotten new meaning—isolation and quarantine.

 This week’s passage from Isaiah 58 is about a group of people in isolation.
 Most scholars believe that it was written during the exile to the Jews who had been left behind.
 Remember, the Babylonians mostly only took the best, the brightest, and the leaders into captivity.
 There were a lot of people left behind with no temple, a destroyed city, and the challenge of finding direction or spiritual purpose for themselves.
 That is Isaiah’s audience.
 Zechariah 7:3-5 tells us that these spiritually isolated people fasted for two months of the year for 70 years.